erniesg/storylabs/backend/app/storybuilder/prompts/generator.md

 @input
 "What do you think?
 Shall we explore the tide pools with Sandy?"

+# scene_tide_pool.md
+@scene: tide pool
+@id: tide_pool_2

+@narrate
+"Sandy led the way to the tide pools, where the water sparkled with tiny creatures."

+@speak: sandy
+[emotion: curious]
+"Look!
+There are tiny crabs and sea stars in the tide pools!"

+@input
+"What other sea creatures do you think are in the tide pools?"

+# scene_shell_hunt.md
+@scene: shell hunt
+@id: shell_hunt_3

+@narrate
+"Sandy led the way to the shell hunt, where the children found colorful seashells."

+@speak: sandy
+[emotion: excited]
+"Look!
+I found a beautiful seashell!"

+@input
+"Where do you think the seashells came from?"

+@narrate
+"The children had a wonderful time exploring the beach and learning about the sea creatures."

+@speak: sandy
+[emotion: happy]
+"Thank you for joining me!
+I hope you had a great time exploring the beach with me!"

+@input
+"What do you think is the most interesting thing you saw in the beach?"

 Generate a complete story that follows all these specifications while engaging a 6-year-old child to pick up reading skills.